 Who can I contact for further information?

-- First point of contact would be your child’s Head of House or a member of the Special Educational Needs team
+- First point of contact would be your child’s SENCO, Head of Year, Form Tutor or a member of the Special Educational Needs/Raising Achievement Team.

 - Look at the Special Educational Needs policy on our website